 The International Small-Cap Fund invests in a broad list of small-capitalization companies based in those countries included in the MSCI All Country World ex-US Small Cap Index.
 To meet the Fund’s objective, its sub-advisers look for stocks in that universe they believe have above-average market appreciation potential.

-From its inception, the Fund’s broad geographical diversification and integrated managers approach has helped mitigate the kind of short-term underperformance a single-manager fund may have experienced.
+From its inception, the Fund’s broad geographical diversification and integrated management approach may have helped reduce the potential for short-term underperformance that could be encountered by a fund managed by a single manager.
 For more information, including a fact sheet and fund attribution, visit our Investment page here.

 Before investing you should carefully consider the new Catholic Responsible Investments Funds’ investment objectives, risks, charges and expenses.
 This and other information is available in the prospectus, or summary prospectus.
 Please read the prospectus carefully before you invest.
 The prospectus, or summary prospectus, can be obtained by calling 1-866-348-6466.